White circle

 This project is still being worked on but I know from discussions with various stakeholders that the chiller report editor functionality I'm currently designing will be very valuable in generating automated reports that don't require a lot of user intervention.

-Similar to how I designed the templated custom reports to automate manual repetitive steps, the report editor will do the same for pre-configured reports as well.
+Similar to how I designed the templated custom reports to automate manual repetitive steps, the report editor will do the same for pre-configured reports.

 2